Ebycow/shima-rinversion/README.md

 # Guide
 Embedding file is [here](https://github.com/Ebycow/shima-rinversion/tree/main/no_bun/checkpoints).

 Current embedding file are create based on [waifu-diffusion-v1-3 model-epoch06-float32.ckpt](https://huggingface.co/hakurei/waifu-diffusion-v1-3/tree/main) - Model hash: 3a672a8a, and inversion by used [InvokeAI](https://github.com/invoke-ai/InvokeAI).

+Since it was inversion based on waifu-diffusion, it was published as a repository on github.

 # HELP WE
 We need more Shimarin. but sadnessly, I insufficient computing resources and funds.
 If you love Shimarin and stable-diffusion, burn your GPU for Shimarin! and I would appreciate it if you could publish the results.